IMSGlobal/caliper-spec/caliper.md

 The Caliper Annotation Profile models activities related to the annotation of a [DigitalResource](#digitalResource).
 Creating a bookmark, highlighting selected text, sharing a resource, tagging a document, and viewing an annotation are modeled.
 The generated [Annotation](#annotation) is also described and is subtyped for greater type specificity.

-As an example, instructors can use the places where students are making notes in the course material to determine whether they have the right idea about which material should be highlighted.
-In addition, if there are students who are asking questions or making notes indicating confusion about a particular piece of content, this can also inform the instructor about the suitability or quality of the material which they have chosen to use.

-Questions which can be answered using this profile are as follows:

-* Which students are generating annotations?
-* What content is most often annotated?
-* What types of annotations are being created?
-* Which segments of text are being highlighted?
-* What tags are being used?
-* What notes are being added?

 #### Minimum Conformance
 Create and send an [AnnotationEvent](#annotationEvent) to a target [Endpoint](#endpoint).
 The [Bookmarked](#bookmarked) action is required and MUST be implemented.
 All other supported actions are considered optional.